 Century Old Balete Tree, Lazi

 Potions, souvenirs, and fish massages are available here.
-The 400-plus year old tall Balete tree was a backdrop to the fish massage area.
-Entrance here is P10 per person.
+The 400-plus-year-old tall Balete tree was a backdrop to the fish massage area.
+The entrance here is P10 per person.
 If you want the love potion, you have to prepare P200.

 Capilay Spring Park, San Juan